openstack/governance/reference/tags/team_single-vendor.rst

 * the sum of all reviews done against patches submitted to any of the git repositories managed by the team

-* the sum of all reviews done by core reviewers against patches submitted to any of the git repositories managed by the team
+* the sum of all reviews done by active core reviewers against patches submitted to any of the git repositories managed by the team

-* the union of the memberships of the core review teams associated with the git repositories managed by the team
+* the union of the active members of the core review teams associated with the git repositories managed by the team

 The application of this tag to new projects should be updated around the same time as the 6 month release.
 But the removal of this tag should happen shortly